cultuurnet/apidocs/projects/authentication/docs/methods.md

 ### User access tokens

-API endpoints that support authentication as a user use [User access tokens](./user-access-token.md).
+API endpoints that support authentication as a user use [user access tokens](./user-access-token.md).

 Usually used in situations where a user will log in through publiq's **UiTID** service and your application will then make requests in that user's name.